 Additional benefits for situations that require extra compensation include:

 Working with a lawyer can significantly increase the amount of money you receive from workers' comp.
-In fact, claims with legal representation payout 739% percent more than claims without.
+The average settlement with an Atticus workers' comp lawyer is double the payout for people without a lawyer.

 Sometimes, having an attorney can be the difference between getting paid, or not getting paid at all.
 While the state’s conditions for benefits seem cut-and-dry, your employer’s insurer can debate your eligibility when they evaluate your claim.
 A lawyer will advocate for your eligibility and help you earn all the benefits you’re entitled to.